mncc8337/kerosene/README.md

-# S OS
+# Kerosene
-a x86 os written from scratch
+A hobby x86 OS written in C
-this is an attempt of me to learn about osdev
+This is an attempt of me to learn about osdev
-it's a working-in-progress project and should not be used as references for osdev (it's full of bad practices if you ask)
+It's a working-in-progress project and should not be used as references for osdev
-## features
+## Features
+- It can print text! (with colors!)
-- a proper keyboard driver (which lacks of LED indicating, shortcuts support lol)
+- A proper keyboard driver (which lacks of LED indicating, shortcuts support lol)
-- it can print text! (with colors!)
-- FAT32 filesystem support
+- FAT32 filesystem support (finally a serious feature hehe)
-- yeah that's all
-## build and run
+## Build and run
-### prerequisite
+### Prerequisite
-- a [GCC cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler). although a normal x86_64 elf GCC will compile it without any errors (by adding some flags, see the commented CFLAGS lines in Makefile), the osdev wiki said we should use a cross compiler to avoid any unexpected errors
+- A [GCC cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler). although a normal x86_64 elf GCC will compile it just fine (by adding some flags, see the commented CFLAGS lines in Makefile, note that they are not up-to-dated with the uncommented flags), the osdev wiki said we should use a cross compiler to avoid any unexpected errors
 - nasm
 - grub (and xorriso to gen iso image)
 - qemu
-### build and run
+### Build and run
 ```
 # build
 chmod +x script/*.sh